touying-typ/touying/examples/metropolis.typ

 #new-section-slide[First section]

 #slide[
-  A slide without a title but with #alert[important] infos ]
+  A slide without a title but with *important* infos
+]

 #new-section-slide[Second section]